Different Kinds of Habitat

 Mountain Laurel can provide adequate cover for cottontails.
 When shaded by mature trees, laurel stands can get too sparse and “leggy”; they can be made thicker by selectively harvesting individual forest trees or creating small openings in the forest canopy.
 Cutting or burning is another way to restore thick stands, since mountain laurel sprouts profusely from stumps.

-Young Aspen Stands offer good habitat.
-Heavy cutting will promote growth of understory shrubs and plants such as blackberry, winterberry, alder, viburnums.
-After clearcutting in winter, aspens will resprout vigorously from their root systems.
+Young Forest offers excellent thick habitat.
+After clearcutting, hardwoods and other trees, such as aspens, resprout vigorously from their root systems.
+Heavy timber cutting will also promote growth of understory shrubs and plants such as blackberry, winterberry, alder, and viburnums, which provide both food and hiding cover.
 Periodic cutting or burning will restore a thick growth of young sprouts.
-Clearcutting other hardwood stands can also spur dense regrowth.

 Pitch Pine and Scrub Oak Barrens occur on dry coastal sand plains, old pastures, and other sites with nutrient-poor soils.
 Cutting or brush-hogging every 10 to 40 years will keep cover dense, since these trees resprout from their cut stems.
 Controlled burning at similar intervals will help pitch pine and scrub oak by removing other types of trees that otherwise would overtop them.